 First of all, deep thanks to every veteran for stepping into harm’s way, from direct combat to remote support, for your personal steps on unknown territories – up and on it to protect our freedoms, our country, and our values.
 Thank you.

-We don’t claim by any means to have all the answers, but you can find some serious can-dos from these experienced guests.
+We don’t claim to have all the answers, but you can find some serious can-dos from these experienced guests.
 They’re sharp, quick, and all of them have direct experience with some of your challenges with an uncertain world.

 Sit down with your support system, your colleagues, and your loved ones – listen up and take action.
 These seasoned mind-vets bring specific recovery details for you, right there in your personal reality, wherever you are.

 Your mind and body live in, at this moment, unfamiliar territories.
 As a vet, you experienced different, unusual, personal realities.
 Your return to ‘ordinary life’ presents new perceptions and a process with additional, different challenges.
 In a way, it’s a different form of combat with self-reliance still out front.

 For it matters not how small the beginning may seem to be:

 What is once well done is done forever.

 ~ Henry David Thoreau

 22 Episodes For Vets – CoreBrain Journal – Regularly Updated

 008 PTS/PTSD/TBI Recovery http://corebrainjournal.com/008 – Heidi Siefkas suffered three traumas, head injury, divorce and the loss of an excellent job when she suffered a surprise brain injury in her back yard.
 Attitude and purpose can change your life – it did hers.
 Attitude matters.